faustobranco/java_spring_authenticator/README.md

   ## Getting Started

-The project, done in Java 8 using IntelliJ 2019.3 and Maven, simply shows examples of using BCryptPasswordEncoder passwords encode ** for reference only **:
+The project, done in Java 8 using IntelliJ 2019.3 and Maven, simply shows examples of using org.springframework.boot,  passwords encode ** for reference only **:

 The database.txt file has all scripts for database creation, database user, schema, inserts of the data used in the example.